rveen/gserver/README.md

 ## Form to context

-Form inputs are stored in the request's context and made directly accessible.
+Form inputs are stored in the request's context and made directly accessible in templates.
 Input names are taken as simple paths (tokens separated by dots), and the special case where the name ends with ._ogdl is parsed as OGDL before stored in the context.

 For example, the content of the following form: